Cultivating Cell Lines for Assay Development & Drug Discovery

 At Aptuit AG & Evotec Pharmaceuticals

-Precise cell counting is critical for reproducibility in cellular assays.
+A precise cell count is critical for reproducibility in cellular assays.
 At Aptuit (Switzerland) AG, we are cultivating a variety of different cell lines which are used for assay development and high-throughput screening for hit identification in drug discovery projects.

 In that regard, reproducible cell counts are crucial to obtain comparable data across different batches and days in longer screening campaigns.
 In addition to cell number, assessment of cell viability is particularly important for functional assays with TR-FRET and FLIPR readouts performed at Aptuit.
 For these, and we rely heavily on the NucleoCounter® NC-200™ for robust and reliable cell counting at a moderate cost requiring little hands-on time.